Rostlab/pssh-parser/README.md

 ***

 ## How to use
-Require this package via npm, then:
+Require this package via npm, download `pssh.js` or `pssh.min.js`, then:

 ```javascript
 const psshParser = require('pssh-parser');